Can Sleep Deprivation Make You Sick?

 Source: Coventry, 2015

-According to an article published by the Journal of Sleep, 164 adults allowed investigators to drop particles of rhinovirus into their noses and conduct detailed examinations of their nasal cavities.
-Researchers were able to determine that sleeping for only six hours a night - or less may make you far more vulnerable to the common cold than once believed.
+According to an article published by the Journal of Sleep, 164 adults allowed investigators to drop rhinovirus particles into their noses and conduct detailed examinations of their nasal cavities.
+As a result, researchers were able to determine that sleeping for only six hours a night - or less may make you far more vulnerable to the common cold than once believed.

 Source: Sunday Gazette, September 2015.